Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	The final step involves the android apkbuilder which takes all the input and builds the apk (android packaging key) file.

+**3. Android Debug Bridge (ADB ?**
+	The ADB is a command-line debugging application doled out with the SDK.
+It enables developers to communicate with the device, and facilitates actions such as the installation and debugging of an application.

+**4. Android Asset Packaging Tool (AAPT) ?**

+	The AAPT builds the ‘.apk’ distributable Android package file.

+**5. What is Android Runtime ?**

+	Android Runtime (ART) is an application used by the Android OS as a runtime environment.
+	It has now replaced Dalvik, a discontinued Virtual Machine (VM).
+ART translates the bytecode of the application into native instructions, which are carried out by the device’s runtime environment

+**6. What are Sensors in Android ?**

+	Android-based devices have an assortment of built-in sensors in them, which measure certain parameters such as motion, orientation, and more.
+	These sensors help to monitor the positioning and movement of the device with high accuracy.
+They can be both software and hardware-based on nature.
+	The three prominent categories of sensors in Android devices are:

+	1.Position Sensor:
+	It is used to measure the physical position of the Android device.
+This includes orientation sensors and magnetometers

+	2.Motion Sensors: These sensors include gravity, rotational activity, and acceleration sensors which measure the rotation of the device or the acceleration and 	much more.

+	3.Environmental Sensor: It includes sensors that measure temperature, pressure, humidity, and other environmental factors

+**7. xplain DDMS in brief ?**

+	The Dalvik Debug Monitor Server (DDMS) is a debugging tool in Android Studio.
+It has a wide range of debugging features, such as:

+	Port forwarding
+	Location data spoofing
+	Screen capture
+	Logcat
+	Radio state information
+	Thread and Heap information
+	The DDMS tool is now deprecated and Android now suggests the users use Android Profiler instead.

+**8. What is the AndroidManifest.xml file and why do you need this ?**

+	The AndroidManifest.xml file contains information about the application, which is then provided to the Android system.
+	This data may include the package name, components such as activity, services, content providers, and more.
+This file executes the following tasks:

+	Providing a unique name to the Java package Describing various components of the application, such as activity, services, and more.
+It also defines the classes which will implement these components.
+	Declaring the Android API which will be used by the application Holding the library file details linked to the application

 **3. What is Application class ?**

     The Application class in Android is the base class within an Android app that contains all other components such as activities and services.